-The budget set for 2019/20 academic year has been agreed by the Trustees and a positive financial position is expected to be maintained under a five year plan.
+The budget set for the 2020-21 academic year has been agreed by the Trustees and a positive financial position is expected to be maintained under a five year plan.
 Details of plans for future periods are in the School Development Plan.